sgallagher/libmodulemd-2.0-api/interfaces/Modulemd.YamlDocumentIface.md

 __error__: (out) (GError) A GError containing the reason the function failed, NULL if the function succeeded.

 #### Returns:
-(string) A YAML representation of the index as a string.
+(string) (transfer full) A YAML representation of the index as a string.
 In the event of an error, sets `error` appropriately and returns NULL.

 ---
 ### validate()